Did you know?

-Rent increases are frozen during the coronavirus pandemic.
-The rent increase freeze is in place until December 31, 2021.
+Rent increases were frozen during much of the coronavirus pandemic, until December 31, 2021.
 Annual rent increase notices issued with an effective date after March 30, 2020 and before January 1, 2022 are cancelled.
 Learn more.

 A landlord can increase rent only once in a 12-month period and only by the amount allowed under the Residential Tenancy Act.
 The Residential Tenancy Branch website includes a rent increase calculator.
 Before increasing rent, a landlord must give you three full months’ notice using the form called notice of rent increase.
 The landlord must also serve the notice on you in the way the Act requires.

 Savvy landlords might try to move certain aspects of your tenancy outside of the main agreement.
 This could be something like a parking space or a storage locker.
 The reason for this is future rate increases wouldn’t be capped under the Residential Tenancy Act rules.
 So try to ensure everything you’re paying for gets included in the tenancy agreement.